z3h4/useful-commands/RoR/interview_questions.md

 ### Ruby `yield` Keyword

-- `yield` is a Ruby keyword that is used to transfer control from a method to a block and then back to the method again once the blockexecuted.
+- `yield` is a Ruby keyword that is used to transfer control from a method to a block and then back to the method again once the block is executed.
 - `yield` is a Ruby keyword that calls a block when you use it.

 ### What are the differences between Procs and Lambdas?